By Peter Valdes-Dapena, CNN/Money staff writer

 That high price differential is a real shame and only some of that is due to the hybrid system itself.
 The rest is from extras that have no relation to the system.
 Unfortunately, it may keep a lot of people from experiencing the benefits of this technology.

-If they're going to charge that kind of cash, they should put the word "" somewhere on the outside in letters higher than a quarter of an inch.
+If they're going to charge that kind of cash, they should put the word "

 If I'm paying that much to help save the world, I want everybody to know it.